 About vegetation maintenance

 Safety is Power and Water’s top priority.
-Vegetation close to power infrastructure presents significant safety and power reliability risks to the power network.
+Vegetation close to power lines and power infrastructure presents significant safety and power reliability risks to the power network.

 Vegetation contacting with or falling onto powerlines and other power infrastructure can: